-Section(s) Violated: 67.7(a), 67.7(b) and 67.7-1
+Section(s) Violated: 67.7(a), 67..7(b) and 67.7-1

-Description: Ordinance #090717 was approved by a full Board of Supervisors on July 7th, 2009 and was signed into law by Mayor Newsom a week later.
+Description: Ordinance #050990 was approved by a full Board of Supervisors on July 26th, 2005 and was signed into law by Mayor Newsom on July 29th, 2005.
 This Ordinance on its face, as well as all Agenda Item descriptions of it that are contained in the Agendas and minutes for both the Budget & Finance Committee and full Board of Supervisors meetings are neither clear nor accurate and are clearly in violation of various sections of the Sunshine Ordinance and possibly other public record and disclosure laws especially as they relate to the introduction, presentation, passing and description of legislation.